-Background checks are required in some SOAH and KDSNUR professional programs before a student can be admitted to the program and/or before a student can participate in defined clinicals, defined as clinical rotation, practicum, internships, and/or externships.
+Background checks are required in some College of Health Science Professional Programs before a student can be admitted to the program and/or before a student can participate in defined clinicals, defined as clinical rotation, practicum, internships, and/or externships.
 All professional programs require background checks as per the guidelines and criteria set forth by the participating site and/or listed in the applicable Memorandum of Understanding (MOU) and/or affiliation site agreement.
 As such, information of concern may result in the student not being eligible to commence to their clinical facility site rotation, practicum, internship, and/or externship.